-The Institute shall provide a total disability plan on a non- contributory basis.
-The plan shall provide for a monthly income equal to 60% of the covered monthly salary up to \$3,000 plus 40% of the covered monthly salary in excess of \$3,000, not to exceed \$3,000 monthly.
-The plan becomes effective two years from the date of employment, except that under specific circumstances employees with prior total disability coverage may have the period reduce.
+The Institute shall provide full-time faculty and part-time faculty with a CCE a total disability plan on a non-contributory basis.
+The plan shall provide for a monthly income equal to 60% of the covered monthly salary up to \$3,000, plus 40% of the covered monthly salary in excess of \$3,000, not to exceed \$3,000 monthly.
+The plan becomes effective two years from the date of employment, except that under specific circumstances employees with prior total disability coverage may have the period reduced.
 There shall be no minimum age requirement.